wp-plugins/woocommerce-checkout-terms-conditions-popup/readme.txt

 * Enable/disable plugin functions disabling the entire plugin.
 * Admin can change the Terms and conditions text given before the page link.
 * Admin can change the Link text of terms and conditions link.
-* Admin can add a Agree button in popup where, when user click on the agree button terms and coditions checkbox will checked automatically.
+* Admin can add a Agree button in popup where, when user click on the agree button terms and conditions checkbox will checked automatically.
-* Admin can configure the Agee button as per store theme appearence.
+* Admin can configure the Agree button as per store theme appearance.
 * Admin can change the title of popup window, default Terms and conditions title will come in the popup title.
-* Admin can configure the agree button in many aspect like they can choose the button text color, Button background color, button width, button height, button border size, button border color, button border redius and many more.
+* Admin can configure the agree button in many aspect like they can choose the button text color, Button background color, button width, button height, button border size, button border color, button border radius and many more.
-* It's a fully free plugin so you can use this plugin in commercial or non comercial.
+* It's a fully free plugin so you can use this plugin in commercial or non commercial.
 * Terms and conditions popup is fully responsive even website is non responsive.
 We are adding new features as you are reading.
 So If your required feature is currently not available in this plugin, feel free to put up a request in the support forum for this plugin or revisit the page after a few weeks.